 See full Instructor Bios and Class Abstracts, visit: www.facebook.com/peoplesuniversityOCPL.
 Click on “Events.”
 Also, check back for information on a field trip to be scheduled the week after our last class.

 Subscribe to the People's University Youtube channel or like us on the People's University Facebook page or to receive notifications of our upcoming People's U broadcasts.
 To receive emails about our upcoming programs, visit our News page, click the "Subscribe" button to sign-up for our news blasts or download our free OCPL Connect app from your smartphone's app store.
-All classes will be recorded and available to view after broadcast on the People's University People & Bugs page on the Library's website.
+All classes will be recorded and will be available to view after broadcasting on the People's University Bugs & People page on the Library's website.

 In 1951, the Ohio County Public Library's librarian, Virginia Ebeling, referenced British historian Thomas Carlyle, who said, “the public library is a People’s University,” when she initiated a new adult education program with that name.
 Miss Ebeling charged the library with the responsibility of reaching “as many people in the community as possible.”
 In keeping with that tradition of public libraries as sanctuaries of free learning for all people, the Ohio County Public Library revived the series in 2010.

 The People’s University features courses (taught by experts in each subject) that enable patrons to pursue their goal of lifelong learning in classic subjects such as history, music appreciation, philosophy, and literature.
 Patrons may attend as many classes as they wish.
 There are no tests of other requirements and all programs are free and open to the public.
 For more information about PU Livestream, Bugs & People, EMAIL US, visit ohiocountylibrary.org or call the library at 304-232-0244.